+The Program in Biochemistry & Biophysics is one of six graduate programs within the Molecular and Biomedical Umbrella.
 Our graduate program provides a dynamic environment where students engage in cutting-edge research in close collaboration with faculty.
 We offer both M.S. and Ph.D. degrees in Biochemistry & Biophysics.
 Students pursuing these degrees will learn to apply the tools of physical biochemistry and structural biology to exciting problems through research projects with Biochemistry Program Faculty Members.
-The Center for Biomolecular Structure and Dynamics and related research in the Biomedical, Cellular, Biochemical, & Chemical Sciences provide a rich context for graduate studies in Biochemistry & Biophysics at the University of Montana.
+The Center for Biomolecular Structure and Dynamics and related research in the Molecular and Biomedical Umbrella provide a rich context for graduate studies in Biochemistry & Biophysics at the University of Montana.

 The graduate program is built around a core of courses:

 - BCH 582: Proteins and Enzymes

 Students also complete one elective course related to their chosen area of research.

 Depth in a particular area is obtained through laboratory research in close collaboration with a faculty advisor leading ultimately to an M.S.
 Thesis or a Ph.D. dissertation.

 Graduate students in the Biochemistry & Biophysics program are provided financial aid in the form of teaching assistantships or research assistantships.
 Both come with a stipend for living expenses and a tuition waiver.

 For more information see our brochure or contact the Biochemistry Program Office.